Routes

 Climax (36 miles)

 Yep, it is true that the delightful Village of Climax is listed as #1 in WKFR’s (103.3 FM) list of “5 Bizarre Michigan Town Names Explained.”
 Those who make it to scenic Scotts Mill Park where our rest stop is planned may want to continue on to make it all the way to Climax.
-By the time you get to the Fall Celebration Ride, look up how the village got its name. 🙂
+Fact-checkers can look up how the village really got its name. 🙂

 The stop at Scotts Mill Park turns your ride from Vicksburg (former home of the Simpson Paper Mill) into a journey from a revitalized former paper mill town back in time to an 1870’s flour mill, complete with a water wheel and mill pond.
-In 2020 the flour mill will be open for a self-guided tour for a number of hours around mid-day.
+Historic Scotts (flour) Mill is sometimes open for a self-guided tour.
 The setting is picture perfect — many a couple has been happily wed in this gem of a Kalamazoo County Park.
 Hmm.
-Play your cards right and maybe you and your true love can pledge your troths while enjoying snacks and refilling your water bottle in the picnic shelter.
+Play your cards right and maybe you and your true love can pledge your troths while enjoying snacks and refilling water bottles in the picnic shelter.
 If you feel the earth move on this route we guess it might be true love…but it could be due to an earthquake.
 The epicenter of a 4.2 magnitude quake in 2015 was only a mile from nearby Scotts, an unincorporated community of about 3,600 people.

 Vicksburg Quilt Trail (18 miles)

-The Vicksburg Quilt Trail is a collection of 24 large colorful quilt patterns, most of which have been painted on the sides of barns located throughout the Vicksburg area.
+The Vicksburg Quilt Trail is a collection of 24 large colorful photo-worthy quilt patterns, most of which have been painted on the sides of barns located throughout the Vicksburg area.
 This route will let you sample and admire the artist-owners’ creative works along the way… .
 Riding it, we think you will come to agree that the Vicksburg Quilt Trail must be seen in person to be fully appreciated, because the idyllic settings for the evocative quilt paintings — many set against a magnificent rural backdrop — frame an image in your brain that can pretty much only be taken in by stopping to admire the views.
-The “VQT” route will be short enough so that your rest, munch and sip SAG stop is back at the Historic Village.
+The “VQT” route will be short enough so that your SAG stop is back at the Historic Village.
 Check out the history of the trail and full color map ONLINE HERE to learn more about the quilts, most of which are painted on barns.
-The quilts on the Vicksburg Quilt Trail and their locations were selected for their unique character.
-You never know whether the owners will offer you cookies when you stop to take a photo, but all will be welcoming and expecting that you will stop a moment to admire the view.
-This special route lets you sample what the Vicksburg Quilt Trail has to offer with a chance to capture the moment in photos.

 Family Routes